rankutah/blog/sites/rodmaxfielddds/content/patients/after-care.md

 ### General Guidelines for Oral Surgery:

 - Avoid physical activity for 72 hours.
 - Swelling is normal as the body heals itself.
-Ice pack should be placed on the outside of the face in the areas of surgery.
-Apply them 20 minutes per hour as needed.
+An ice pack should be placed on the outside of the face in the areas of surgery.
+Apply it 20 minutes per hour as needed.
 Ice packs are recommended for the first 36 hours, after which moist heat will aid in healing.
+\ No newline at end of file
 - Pain should be controlled with prescription medication or over-the-counter medications.
 Avoid driving, alcohol, or working with machinery when on prescription narcotic pain medications.
 - Keep your mouth clean.
-Brush gently around the teeth near the surgery site and rise softly as not to dislodge any clots.
+Brush gently around the teeth near the surgery site and rinse softly as not to dislodge any clots.
 Avoid vigorous mouth rinsing or touching the surgical sites.
 - Antibiotics should be taken as prescribed to prevent infection.
 - If nausea or vomiting occurs, do not eat.
 Treat the nausea with traditional over-the-counter remedies.
 - Corners of the mouth can sometimes crack, requiring ointment.
 Sore throats and pain when swallowing are not uncommon and will dissipate with time.